Filling Out USCIS Form I-751, Petition to Remove the Conditions on Residence (Line by Line)

 Part 8, Spouse or Individual Listed in Part 4.'s Statement, Contact Information, Acknowledgment of Appointment USCIS Application Support Center, Certification, and Signature

 This is where your immigrating spouse signs.
-This person also has to type or write his or her name in the box in the section containing the Acknowledgement of Appointment at USCIS Application Support Center.
+This person also has to type or write their name in the box in the section containing the Acknowledgement of Appointment at USCIS Application Support Center.

-Parts 9 and 10: These are for your interpreter, if you need one, and the person who helped you fill out the I-751, such as your attorney, if you use one.
+Parts 9 and 10: These are for your interpreter, if you need one, and the person who helped you fill out the I-751, such as your attorney, if you're hiring one.

 After Completing the I-751: Submitting It to USCIS